This page is dedicated to all things music, related to kizomba. There is definitely an art to active listening in order to dance BETTER.

 Here are some of the most popular songs from the past few years and take not of the artist names to explore their latest releases.
 Bear in mind many djs remake existing music and also create their own beats, making them un-commercial.

 Kizomba music now has many ‘sounds’.
 Each era has its sound, just like house, hip hop or salsa.
-Kizomba has been interpreted by the other Lusaphone countries especially Cabo Verde.
-And due to the long civil war in Angola in the 90’s, Angolan kizomba was struggling to be produced.
+Kizomba has been interpreted by the other Lusophone countries especially Cabo Verde.
+And due to the long civil war in Angola in the 90’s, Angolan kizomba music slowed down dramatically in terms of creation and production.

 Kizomba Artists (there are many remixes by DJs and beatmakers that are amazing too).